Net Energy Metering

 Fuel cells that use non-renewable fuels and meet a greenhouse gas (GHG) emissions standard are eligible for the NEM Fuel Cell program (NEMFC), pursuant to Section 2827.10 of the Public Utilities Code.
 The program has a separately defined program cap.
 NEMFC bill credits are applied at the generation-only portion of a customer's retail rate.
 As of March 2017, 135 MW of fuel cells were installed under this program.

-The California Solar Initiative's (CSI) Single-family Affordable Solar Homes (SASH) Program provides incentives for solar energy photovoltaic (PV) systems on qualifying affordable single-family housing throughout California.
-The CSI Multifamily Affordable Solar Housing (MASH) Program provides solar PV incentives on qualifying affordable housing multifamily dwellings.
-It is currently closed to new applications in SDG&E's territory.
+The California Solar Initiative's (CSI) Single-family Affordable Solar Homes (SASH) Program provided incentives for solar energy photovoltaic (PV) systems on qualifying affordable single-family housing throughout California.
+The CSI Multifamily Affordable Solar Housing (MASH) Program provided solar PV incentives on qualifying affordable housing multifamily dwellings.
+Both of those programs are closed to new applications.
 The Solar on Multifamily Affordable Housing (SOMAH) Program provides financial incentives for the installation of solar PV systems on multifamily affordable housing properties.
-Additionally, there are several programs designed to increased adoption of renewable generation in disadvantaged communities (DACs).
+Additionally, there are several programs designed to increased adoption of renewable generation in disadvantaged communities (DACs) including the Disadvantaged Communities - Single-family Solar Homes (DAC-SASH) program, the Disadvantaged Communities - Green-Tariff (DAC-GT) and Disadvantaged Communities - Green-Tariff (DAC-GT) programs.

 AB 327 (Pera, 2013) directed each large investor-owned utility to switch over to the current NEM tariff on July 1, 2017 or after their NEM capacity exceeded 5% aggregated customer peak demand, whichever came first.
 Each of three large investor-owned utilities consequently transferred to the current NEM tariff on the different dates: